Creating Custom Responses

 Description

-Fiddler Everywhere provides options for modifying the current response (HTML, JS, JSON) that was previously returned by the server.
+Fiddler Everywhere provides options for modifying the current response (HTML, JS, JSON) previously returned by the server.
 How can I manually simulate and test user conditions to ensure the client-side experience doesn't suffer due to unexpected issues?

 Solution